-"It appears that Vinayak not content with the lives of Mazzini available in English for the instruction of his associates was, at or soon after the time of his departure for England, engaged on the preparation of a Marathi version of the autobiography of Mazzini, with an introduction summarizing the political teaching of the Italian.
-After his arrival in England, Vivayak did not take lone to complete this work.
+"It appears that Vinayak not content with the lives of Mazzini available in English for the instruction of his associates was, at or soon after the time of his departure for England, engaged on the preparation of a Marathi version of the autobiography of Mazzini, with an introduction summarising the political teaching of the Italian.
+After his arrival in England, Vinayak did not take lone to complete this work.
 It was sent out by him to India for the purpose of publication and was issued from a Poona press through the agency of Ganesh Savarkar.

-"The introduction emphasizes the importance of elevating politics to the rank of religion and argues that Ramdas, the saint of the Maharashtra in the time of Shivaji, possessed the same spiritual essence as Mazzini under a different name.
-He points out how Mazzini relied upon the youth of the country to attain independence and then proceeds to dilatation of his twofold programme of instruction and war.
+"The introduction emphasises the importance of elevating politics to the rank of religion and argues that Ramdas, the saint of the Maharashtra in the time of Shivaji, possessed the same spiritual essence as Mazzini under a different name.
+He points out how Mazzini relied upon the youth of the country to attain independence and then proceeds to dilatetion his twofold programme of instruction and war.

-"The suggested methods of preparation for war are the purchase and storing of weapons in neighbouring countries to be used when opportunity should occur: the opening of many very small but secret factories at some distance from one another, for the manufacture of weapons clandestinely in the country; seeking independence and the purchase by secret societies of weapons in other countries to be secretly importee in merchant ships.
+"The suggested methods of preparation for war are the purchase and storing of weapons in neighburing countries to be used when opportunity should occur: the opening of many very small but secret factories at some distance from one another, for the manufacture of weapons clandestinely in the country; seeking independence and the purchase by secret-societies of weapons in other countries to be secretly imported in merchant ships.

-"The introduction also contains a significant passage upon 'Swadesi' agitation, by which says Vinayak, is meant "the imposition of restraint upon the plundering propensities of another and the protection of one's own rights.
+"The introduction also contains a significant passage upon 'Swadeshi' agitation, by which, says Vinayak, is meant' the imposition of restraint upon the plundering propensities of another and the protection of one's own rights.
 Ordinary men do not know all at once what their rights are.
 Therefore all that they can comprehend at the outset is that the trade carried on by foreigners is inflicting loss upon themselves.
 They therefore become ready to boycott such trade.
 When they are ready so far, the foreigners of course begin to adopt oppressive measures for the protection of their trade.
-When this oppression commences, the person who at first boycotted only the begin to perceive that it is of no use to boycott foreign cloth or tobacco or tea which are inanimate.
-What meaning is there in their venting anger on those lifeless things?
+When this oppression commences, the person who at first boycotted only the trade, quite easily have recource to the true way.
+They begin to perceive that it is of no use to boycot foreign cloth or tobacco or tea which are inanimate.
+What meaning is there in their venting their anger on those lifeless things?
 They must vent their real anger only on those animate things which give support to these inanimate things.
 Not foreign goods but foreigners themselves must be boycotted.
-Much of the evidence suggests that this view of Swadesi has been generally accepted amongst the followers of the Savarkars in the Deccan during the last few years.
+Much of the evidence suggests that this view of Swadeshi has been generally accepted amongst the followers of the Savarkars in the Deccan during the last few years.

 "Vinayak's Mazzini had a great success.
-All the copies of the first edition had been taken from publisher within three months of its publication and it appears from a letter of accused Patankar, dated 30th December 1908, addressed to Ganesh Savarkar, that the latter was at that time contemplating the issue of a new edition of 3000 copies.
-That the book was used in support of inflammatory political harangues appears from the reports of the speeches of the accused No.11, delivered in June 1907.
-Those speeches were delivered in advocacy of secret societies, such as those established by Mazzini in order to obtain independence, and he recommends the audience friend Savarkar.
+All the copies of the first edition had been taken from publisher within three months of its publication and it appears from a letter of the accused Patankar, dated 30th December 1908, addressed to Ganesh Savarkar, that the latter was at that time contemplating the issue of a new edition of 3,000 copies.
+That the book was used in support of inflammatory political harangues appears from the reports of the speeches of the accused No. 11, delivered in June 1907.
+Those speeches were delivered in advocacy of secret societies, such as those established by Mazzini in order to obtain independence, and he recommends the audience to read the life of Mazzini in Marathi written by his friend Savarkar.